Overview

 How

-SKILL.md and TRIGGER.md combine to define a zombie.
+SKILL.md and TRIGGER.md combine to define an agent.